-Although the alternating projections have been known to work surprisingly well in practice, it remains an active research area to fully understand the theoretical foundation of this phenomenon, especially the convergence behaviors for these methods.
-Our main interest is the convergence result guaranteeing that the sequence of iterates is convergent and satisfies certain optimality conditions.
+Although the alternating projection method has been known to work surprisingly well in practice, it remains an active research area to fully understand the theoretical foundation of this phenomenon, especially the convergence behaviors for these methods. {Indeed, for general nonconvex sets, it has been proved that alternating projection method may fail to converge and start to cycle \cite{bauschke2013cluster,bauschke2014local}.
+Our main interest is the result guaranteeing convergence---the sequence of iterates is convergent and its limit point satisfies certain optimality conditions---for alternating minimization method.}